“Power tends to corrupt, and absolute power corrupts absolutely. Great men are almost always bad men…”—Lord Acton.

 The Merriam-Webster dictionary defines Evil as “Morally reprehensible; something that brings sorrow, distress, or calamity.”

-To add another layer to this definition, evil is any action that circumvents the intellectual and progressive well-being of a society for the sake of selfish or pecuniary gain.
+To add another layer to this definition, evil is any action circumvents a society’s intellectual and progressive well-being for selfish or financial gain.

-Because many people with evil intentions are shrewd and diabolical, counterinsurgency requires a high degree of cunning and intellect to overcome this adversity.
+Because many people with evil intentions are cunning and diabolical, counterinsurgency requires a high degree of cunning and intellect to overcome this adversity.

-Like many people, anxiety and nervous energy that characterize INTJs often serve as a means for calculated action.
+Like many people, anxiety and nervous energy that characterize INTJs often serve as a means for deliberate action.

-But once wrongdoers have gone too far in any one direction, INTJs find diabolical ways to restore peace.
+But once wrongdoers have gone too far in any direction, INTJs find wicked ways to restore peace.

 As an INTJ, I have five confessions about how I live, thrive, and survive within a selfish and power-driven society, which are: